jdhitsolutions/PSGalleryReport/README.md

 ### [Latest Published Azure-Related Modules](psgallery-azure.md)

-This report is gets the last 250 Azure-related modules published to the PowerShell Gallery.
+This report gets the last 250 Azure-related modules published to the PowerShell Gallery.
 These are modules written by Microsoft and the community.
 The report is sorted by the published date in descending order.

 ### [Most Downloads](psgallery-downloads.md)